odoo/runbot/runbot_merge/changelog/2022-06/ui.md

 - fix "outstanding forward ports" count
 - add date of staging last modification (= success / failure instant)
 - correctly retrieve and include fast-forward and unstaging reasons
+- show the warnings banner (e.g. staging disabled) on the PR pages, as not all users routinely visit the main dashboard